Francis-Morgan/Python-image/README.md

 We check all array elements along the 2 axis have values (0.255.0).
 Axis 2, because we have three-dimensional array and we need check a value in pixel

+***Why is it faster?***

+*NumPy is an attempt to combine the speed of calculations of other programming languages with Python.
+The great advantage of NumPy is a large set of ready-made mathematical functions, covering many sections of mathematics.*

 **OUTPUT**

 input picture: